chevronphp/chevron/README.md

 exists as a collection of code I've written and found quite useful.
 Over time I hope it grows in scope and usefulness but not in complexity.

-As it stands now, there is a PDO wrapper with some useful helper functions, a dependency injection container, a simple input sanitizer, and a basic implementation of the registry pattern, and a few more.

 ### Why? ###

 Because I find these tools useful and wanted to package them in a way